Haleena426/Phillips-Haleena-Portfolio/assignment3.md

   1. Maybe use a different color palette because red/pink and green is not accessible for colorblindness
   2. Maybe say this x is unit cost per 30 grams lol because that confused me i guess

+# Incorporating Feedback

 This feedback was extemely helpful in providing my final draft of my visualization.
 Thank you to those who participated.
 It can be seen below.

 *insert tableau photo

+I was able to change the colors to be more colorblind friendly, turn the graph by changing the axes, and providing a more in depth description.
+The numbers are made up and should not be taken at face value.

 [Get Back to the Home Page](https://haleena426.github.io/Phillips-Haleena-Portfolio/)